Reynem/BaseWorkWithPyTorch/README.md

 ## Start the project

 When `main.py` is started, two models will be trained: SimpleNN and DropoutBatchNormNNN, their lots will be displayed on the graphs.
 After training the models, their metrics (accuracy, precision, recall and f1score) will be displayed on the MNIST dataset.

+To change the number of epochs, go to the utils.py file and find a comment there that shows what needs to be changed.